 Imagine this perfectly possible scenario: It is Thursday morning and you are at work.
 Droning away on your computer, trying to deliver the report your boss requested before the deadline, you take a deep sigh, wondering how your daughter Felicia is doing at school.
 As you reach for your mug of coffee, your phone rings.
 It is Felicia´s school, Toa Payoh Primary.
 You answer the phone, and hear muffled screaming and crying in the background.

 The person who called you says to you in a frantic voice, ¨Hi Mrs Loh, this is your daughter Felicia´s form teacher.
 Felicia was using her phone while going down the stairs and had ended up falling, fracturing her arm.
-I intend to drive her to KK Hospital, please meet me there.¨
+I intend to drive her to KK Hospital to see a bone specialist, please meet me there.¨

 You fly to your boss´ desk and told him of the situation.
 His eyebrows lower and he urgently rushes you to go to attend to your daughter.
 You drive to KK Hospital to see your dear daughter wailing profusely, with a broken bone jutting out of her front arm.
 Your heart sinks, and you quickly discuss with her form teacher, Mr Quek, about what has happened.